July 5, 2017

 Q: What are some of the services the Columbia Chamber offers to its Partners?

 A: The Columbia Chamber’s Partner Portal is a powerful tool for our Partners; albeit, perhaps one of the most underutilized assets.
-The Portal gives each of our Partners and their employees access to their own account at email@example.com and she will get you squared away..
+The Portal gives each of our Partners and their employees access to their own account at columbiachamber.com.
 Through the Partner Portal, businesses can upload special events, discounts or deals, job opportunities and news releases to the Chamber’s website.
 Additionally, Partners can keep their business listing on our website up-to-date and robust.
 Our website is visited frequently by one of the most diverse groups of people who are looking for answers within their own community, whether it be opportunities for fun or a service need.
 Every Partner is listed and accessible on our website and searchable by keywords.
 This assists our Partner businesses be found by those who need since oftentimes, the product or service lines may not be reflected in the name of the business.
-For any Partner that needs access to their account, just reach out to our team member, Chelsey Allen at
+For any Partner that needs access to their account, just reach out to our team member, Chelsey Allen at firstname.lastname@example.org and she will get you squared away.

 Q: How does one become more engaged with the Columbia Chamber?